sumangeo/sumangeo/content/home/skills.md

 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
-  - description: 'I have 2 years of experience using R'
+  - description: '2 years of experience using R'
     icon: r-project
     icon_pack: fab
     name: R
-  - description: 'I have 3 years of experience using Python'
+  - description: '3 years of experience using Python'
     icon: python
     icon_pack: fab
     name: Python